matteranalytics/matter-analytics-webpage/README.md

 ### Development

-Once you've installed the dependencies, start a development server:
+Once you have installed the dependencies, start a development server:

 ```bash
 npm run dev